The Dot Theory

 Let ℋ denote a conventional state space and let ψ ∈ ℋ represent a standard system state.
 Across this site’s papers and posts, various toy applications of Dot Theory explore whether an extended representation Ψ = (ψ, μ) ∈ ℋ × ℳ is warranted, where ℳ denotes a space of contextual or structural metadata.

 Importantly for the reader, engagement with this framework does not require formal mathematical treatment.
-The notation serves as an orientation for those familiar with such structures, while the core ideas can be understood conceptually without it.
+The notation serves as a philosophical (in the sense of “disciplined logic of philosophy of science”) orientation for those familiar with such structures in that science.
+That said, the core ideas can be understood conceptually without it.
 Where mathematical language is used elsewhere on the site, including references to matrices or compatibility conditions, it reflects one possible formal expression of the same underlying idea: that representation may depend not only on state, but on the structure under which that state becomes admissible.
+Interpretation at scale then becomes the localised function of an integrated and more powerful analysis.

 Closing

-I built this site for a niche audience to declare and invite serious critique.
+I built this site for a possibly niche but emerging audience, to declare and invite serious critique.
 If the framework is useful, it will be because it improves modelling under stated assumptions and survives confrontation with data.
 If it fails, it should fail subtly yet clearly if not easily.

 Either way, the work is better for being tested.